Brief: This tutorial shows you how to install Arch Linux in easy-to-follow steps.

 Step 9: Install Grub bootloader

 This is one of the crucial steps and it differs for UEFI and non-UEFI systems.
-Let me show it for the UEFI systems first.
+Let me mention the steps for the UEFI systems first.

 Make sure that you are still using arch-chroot.
 Install required packages: